x6d8f4a/osprey/docs/source/getting-started/control-assistant-part2-channel-finder.rst

       .. admonition:: Database Format (v0.9.4+)
          :class: tip

-         Hierarchical databases now support **flexible hierarchy configuration** - you can arbitrarily mix tree navigation and instance expansion at any level.
-Want instances at the root?
-Consecutive instance levels?
-Instance → tree → instance patterns?
-The ``hierarchy_config`` section lets you define any hierarchy structure.
-This also provides clear semantics and better validation.
-Legacy format (implicit configuration with ``devices``, ``fields``, ``subfields`` containers) is still supported via automatic inference—see ``examples/hierarchical_legacy.json`` for reference.
+         Hierarchical databases use a **flexible schema** that lets you define any hierarchy structure to match your control system.
+See the **Database Format** tab below for schema details and **Building Your Own Database** for a step-by-step guide.

       **How It Works:**